logfellow/logstash-logback-encoder/README.md

 can customise what is logged and how.
 For example, you could log a single specific value from MDC with "%X{mykey}" or, for access logs, you could log a single request header with "%i{User-Agent}".

-You can use nested objects an arrays in your pattern which provides you the same functionality as custom fields feature of other logstash appenders.
+You can use nested objects and arrays in your pattern which provides you the same functionality as custom fields feature of other logstash appenders.

 <b>Important note</b>: if you use a null, number or a boolean constant in a pattern, it will keep its type in the